Are you planning to spend your winter holidays in Poland and you’re wondering where to go?

 I will gladly go back there in autumn or winter, I’ll bike along the trail of Eagles’ Nests or walk between a couple of them.
 I’ll enjoy the castles and outstanding nature of Kraków-Częstochowa Upland in peace.

-I hope that this post will help you decide where to spend your winter holidays in Poland.
-And I hope that this way you will avoid crowds and enjoy your winter holidays in peace 🙂
+I hope that this post will help you decide where to spend your winter holidays in Poland – and that you will have fun and avoid crowds if you wish to! 🙂

-And if you liked this post please use the buttons below and share it on Facebook, Twitter or Google+!
+And if you liked this post please use the buttons below and share it on Facebook or Twitter!
 Thanks! 🙂